 In this subsection, we test whether Peru's civil conflict had long-lasting effects on the acceptance or rejection of the use of violence in the home.
-As discussed in Section IV, post-traumatic psychological growth could explain the main result.
+As discussed in Section IV, posttraumatic psychological growth could explain the main result.
 Conflict exposure could reveal the perils of using violence as a negotiation method, therefore decreasing affected women's use of physical punishment.
 Table VII contests this hypothesis by presenting the relationship between civil conflict and attitudes towards domestic violence.
-Despite this paper's main result, Column (3) in Table VII suggests women affected by higher conflict intensity are more likely to agree physical punishment is a necessary part of children's education.
-More evidence for the normalization of violence is observed by employing tests similar to ones used by Gutierrez & Gallegos (2011): Columns (4) - (6) show mothers exposed to higher levels of civil conflict might be more likely to accept justifications for intimate partner violence (IPV), although this relationship is not significant at the strictest level of controls.
+Despite this paper's main result, Column (3) in Table VII may suggest women affected by higher conflict intensity are more likely to agree that physical punishment is a necessary part of children's education, though the coefficients are only significant at the 10% level.
+More suggestive evidence for the normalization of violence is observed by employing tests similar to ones used by Gutierrez & Gallegos (2011): Columns (4) - (6) show mothers exposed to higher levels of civil conflict might be more likely to accept justifications for intimate partner violence (IPV), although this relationship is not significant at the strictest level of controls.
 Additionally, out of the women abused by their partners, those exposed to higher conflict intensity were less likely to report the abuse or seek help.
-Column (9) suggests women exposed to an additional hundred conflict-
+Column (9) suggests women exposed to an additional hundred conflict-related events are four percentage points less likely to report IPV; this result is significant at the 5% level.